ksflow/ksflow/docs/topic-names.md

 ### Kubernetes Multi-tenancy

-Kubernetes uses namespaces to organize workloads, which are useful for authorization.
+Kubernetes uses namespaces to organize workloads, which is useful for authorization.

 Kubernetes provides documentation on [multi-tenancy](https://kubernetes.io/docs/concepts/security/multi-tenancy/).